Meet a Forever-Wild Circle Member

-Meet Brett Engstrom, an ecologist, a Wilderness Trust board member, a new monthly donor as part of the Forever Wild Circle.
+Meet Brett Engstrom, an ecologist, a Wilderness Trust board member, and a new monthly donor as part of the Forever-Wild Circle.
 Brett first became involved in Northeast Wilderness Trust in the early 2000s, when he was hired to conduct ecological inventories of Champlain Valley properties.

 “When I learned more about the Wilderness Trust from other naturalists, I realized they were doing really important work that no one else was doing,” says Brett.
 “They’re allowing natural processes to play out, which is what really thrills me as a naturalist.”